 - recited their vows in multiple Savannah’s squares

-What all of these ceremonies had in common was joy… and how you could experience how their love became tangible force.
+What all of these ceremonies had in common was joy… and that you could experience how their love became tangible force.

 All love IS beautiful.
 The diversity of love is a wonderful thing that we should all celebrate!

-(Plus, how grateful and I to have an incredible job, right?)
+(Plus, how grateful am I to have an incredible job, right?)

 It is easy to get distracted by the overarching narrative of weddings, the ones that you feel you are bombarded with on Pinterest.
 These marketers claim to tell a story of wedding uniqueness and style, but under close inspection, all seem to be almost exactly the same.
 It’s okay if that’s not what you want.